nemovim/nemomark/README.md

 * horizontal rule

-    Four `-` are converted into a horizontal rule, which can be used to seperate sections or contents.
+    Four `-` are converted into a horizontal rule, which can be used to separate sections or contents.

     ```
     ex)
     ----
     ```
-    *Before this grammar, there should be a line break (\n).*
+    *There should be a line break (\n) before this grammar.*